Auditing and Assurance Standards Board

 The Auditing and Assurance Standards Board (AASB) is an independent organization body who serves the Canadian public interest by setting the standards for financial statement audits of Canadian companies.

+Overview

 The AASB works towards developing internationally accepted assurance standards and works toward adopting them as Canadian standards.
 CPA Canada, formerly the Canadian Institute of Chartered Accountants funds the AASB and provides administrative and other support.

+Monitoring

 In October 2002 the Auditing and Assurance Standards Oversight Council (AASOC) was established by the Canadian Institute of Chartered Accountants (CICA) to oversee the activities of the AASB.